valora-inc/wallet/packages/mobile/e2e/README.md

 ## The e2e banner

-In the readme files (in the root, mobile, and this one), there are banners for the e2e tests.
-The test status is saved in GitHub Actions [Android](https://github.com/valora-inc/wallet/actions/workflows/e2e-android.yml) & [iOS](https://github.com/valora-inc/wallet/actions/workflows/e2e-ios.yml).
+In the readme files, wallet root and this one, there are banners for the e2e tests.
+The test status is saved in GitHub Actions [E2E](https://github.com/valora-inc/wallet/actions/workflows/e2e-ci.yml)

 There are reports for ci e2e runs and an additional artifacts for failing runs.
 These reports can be accessed from Actions > Android E2E or iOS E2E > select a run.